Annamarie2019/ExampleDApps/README.md

 - variables such as `message`, `amount`, and `account`

-- \[Editor: syntax/ "message", whole numbers (what level of token is aUSDC?), how are accounts identified?]
+- \[Editor: What is the expected syntax: message: "message", amount: whole numbers (what level of token is aUSDC?
+I assume we explain the token (eth stablecoin?) and denominations elsewhere (where?)), account: how are accounts identified?]

 and run the test and deploy.